Inverse Problems for the Heat Equation with Memory: intro_etc Introduction and the main results

 In the case of a finite time of observation we prove the uniqueness of the solution to the inverse problem and obtain the local uniqueness result similar to the local Borg--Marchenko theorem for the Schr\"odinger \eq \cite{S,Be}.
 Our approach is based on the Laplace transform and uses some basic facts of the Hardy space theory.

 We recall now the local Borg--Marchenko theorem.
 The following uniqueness result was proved in \cite{S} (see also a very short proof in \cite{Be}).
-If two Weyl-Titchmarsh m-functions, $m_j(z), \, j=1,2,$ of two Schr\"odinger operators $ d^2/dx^2 - q_j $ are exponentially close, that is,
+If two Weyl-Titchmarsh m-functions, $m_j(z), \, j=1,2,$ for two Schr\"odinger equations